TITLES AND

 Lassie, staying at a neighbor's house while the family as at the county fair, is blamed for the damage done by Chipper, a chimpanzee being nursed back to health by Mrs. Collins.
 Seth Collins: Frank Ferguson.
 Bertha Collins: Martha Wentworth.

 • Note: Ferguson played Lassie's first vet, Dr. Peter Wilson, in the Jeff episodes.
-He was also Gus, the McLaughlin family ranch hand, in the series My Friend Flicka; Johnny Washbrook, who starred in that series, has a guest appearance later in the season.
+He was also Gus, the McLaughlin family foreman, in the series My Friend Flicka; Johnny Washbrook, who starred in that series, has a guest appearance later in the season.
+Oh, you will notice that the Collins living room/hallway is very obviously a redress of the Martin living room/hall, down to the fireplace, except for a door in the opposite wall!

 "The Puppet" (03/29/59):

-Lassie falls in love with Suzy, a canine hand puppet manipulated by a down-on-his-luck ventriloquist, and is upset when Suzy seems to "die" and is shoved in a valise.
+Lassie falls in love with Suzy, a canine hand puppet, after a thank-you performance by a down-on-his-luck ventriloquist whose wheezing, overheating car breaks down in the Martin barnyard and is fixed by Paul and Uncle Petrie, and is upset when Suzy seems to "die" and is shoved in a valise.
+She steals the case out of the back of Ventrilo's car and mourns her friend.
 Mr. Ventrilo: Ted Knight.

 • Note: Ted Knight began his career as a ventriloquist.
-This is an episode that June Lockhart doesn't cut up about, but again a humorous one and a bit incongruous: this is Lassie who has trailed innumerable kids, animals, and adults through the woods and snow—and she can't smell that Ventrilo's puppet isn't a real dog?
+This is an episode that June Lockhart doesn't cut up about, but again a humorous one and a bit incongruous: this is Lassie who has trailed innumerable kids, animals, and adults through the woods and snow—and she can't tell by scent that "Suzy" isn't a real dog?

 "Rock Hound" (04/05/59):

-After they accidentally break his window with a rock propelled by a slingshot, Timmy and Boomer collect rocks as repayment for their neighbor Mr. Brody, and suspect he is a bank robber after he gives them sacks emblazoned "Capitol City National Bank" to store them in.
+After they accidentally break his shed window with a rock propelled by a slingshot, Timmy and Boomer collect rocks as repayment for their neighbor Mr. Brody, and suspect he is a bank robber after he gives them sacks emblazoned "Capitol City National Bank" to store them in, and they find the slouch hat and red bandanna that a Capitol City bank robber wore in the bushes.
 But revealing this information to Brody's new farmhand proves dangerous.
 Boomer: Todd Ferrell.
 Case Ferguson: James Anderson.
 Mr. Brody: J. Anthony Hughes.
 Bud/(Freddie?): Chris Olsen.

 • Blooper: When the boy runs up to Boomer and Timmy as the story opens, they say to him "Hi, Bud!"
 But later on Boomer says, "I wish we hadn't traded for that slingshot with Freddie."